lo1gr/interview_questions/probability.md

   This is the number of hash collisions but also the number of used buckets.

   - the expected number of hashes that are unused: 10 - 10(1−(9/10)^10) ≈ 3.4868.
-#### 11. You call 2 UberX’s and 3 Lyfts.
-If the time that each takes to reach you is IID, what is the probability that all the Lyfts arrive first?
-What is the probability that all the UberX’s arrive first?
-(3/5)(2/4)(1/3) = 1/10
-(2/5)(1/4)=1/10

-#### 12. I write a program should print out all the numbers from 1 to 300, but prints out Fizz instead if the number is divisible by 3, Buzz instead if the number is divisible by 5, and FizzBuzz if the number is divisible by 3 and 5.
-What is the total number of numbers that is either Fizz, Buzz, or FizzBuzz?
-  - Fizz: divisible by 3: 3, 6...
-300: 300/3 = 100
-  - Buzz: divisible by 5: 5, 10...300: 300/5 = 60
-  - Fizzbuzz: divisible by 3and5 so divisible by 3*15=15: 15,30...300 = 300/15 = 20
-  - TOTAL = 100+60-20=140

 #### 13. On a dating site, users can select 5 out of 24 adjectives to describe themselves.
 A match is declared between two users if they match on at least 4 adjectives.
 If Alice and Bob randomly pick adjectives, what is the probability that they form a match?
 There are (5C4)=5 sets of 4 adjectives that Bob can receive that Alice chose.